ReidWestervelt/excel-projects/Project_1_Dashboard/README.md

 #### Filtered List

-- **Enhanced Data Validation:** Implemented the filtered list as a data validation rule under the `Job Title`, `Country`, and `Type` option in the Data tab ensures:
+- **Enhanced Data Validation:**
-    - User input is restricted to predefined, validated schedule types
+    - Used the filtered list to create drop-down menus for Job Title, Country, and Schedule Type
-    - Incorrect or inconsistent entries are prevented
+    - Prevents invalid user inputs and ensures consistent data entry
-    - Overall usability of the dashboard is enhanced
+    - Improves overall dashboard usability

 ## Conclusion

-I created this dashboard to learn new excel tricks and showcase insights into salary trends across various data-related job titles.
-Utilizing data from my Luke Barousse, this dashboard helped me gain a better insight into salaries associated with different data jobs.
+I created this dashboard to learn new excel skills and showcase insights into salary trends across various data-related job titles.
+Utilizing data from Luke Barousse, this dashboard helped me gain a better insight into salaries associated with different data jobs.